Editor’s note: Sadly, Adrian Sorrell passed away in June 2020. We are grateful he allowed his story to be shared.

 “That first PurpleStride in Austin really lifted my spirits – going there and meeting these people who had survived.
 Of course, it’s also humbling to see all the people who have lost loved ones.
 But overall, I find PurpleStride to be very beneficial and uplifting.”

 Find your local PurpleStride event and register today.
 PanCAN has turned its in-person March, April and May PurpleStride walks/runs into virtual PurpleStride events due to concerns over COVID-19.
 That means you can register for free as a virtual participant and still fundraise for PanCAN, from home.
-Every dollar raised ensures PanCAN’s Patient Central can be there for patients like Sorrell.
+Every dollar raised ensures PanCAN Patient Services can be there for patients like Sorrell.

 Sorrell has been open with his friends and family about his journey.
 He sometimes thinks he shares too much, but his loved ones think otherwise.
 They like knowing how he’s doing, what he’s doing.
 And in turn, they’ve been a great source of support for him as well.